yhoungdev/obiabo/src/data/notes/intro.md

-# Welcome to My Notes! 👋

-Hooo Hooo Hooo, Welcome to the bright side of my internet!
+Hooo Hooo Hooo, Welcome 👋 to the bright side of my internet!
 This is one thing even a black hole 🕳️ can’t absorb or draw in 😂.
 Now i and [[Stephen Hawking](https://en.wikipedia.org/wiki/Stephen_Hawking)] needs to have a talk 😂

 <br>